Safely Accessing Websites | Communication Data

 Safely Communicating Data

 One should always stay safe while making online payments or transferring the data.
-Let’s see possible measures you can take to keep yourself secure.
+Let’s see possible measures

 Secure connections

-A secure connection is a connection that is encrypted by one or more security protocols to ensure the security of data flowing between two or more nodes.
-When a connection is not encrypted, it can be easily listened to by anyone with the knowledge on how to do it, or even prone to threats by malicious software and rogue and unexpected events.
+of data flowing between two or more nodes.
+When a connection is not encrypted, it can be easily listened to by

 Anyone who wants to get information from a non-secured connection can do so since they can easily go through, in and out of the computer’s network taking with them important data such as login, passwords and other private information.